 The inaugural Access to Impact Investment in Africa (AII) will take place on 12th June 2019 and introduce African Missions and their governments to some of the most creative tools for accessing finance and raising revenue at a regional, national and sub-national level.

-In parallel to the main exhibition, a series of investment masterclasses will showcase excellence in raising capital and provide detailed roadmaps to fast track access.
+The event will comprise of a series of investment masterclasses that will showcase excellence in raising capital and provide detailed roadmaps to fast track access.
 The masterclasses will cover critical investment themes as follows:

 GENERATING NEW REVENUES